-Spondylolisthesis is the condition where a bone in the spine, usually lower back, slides under another bone causing issues such as blockage of the nerve or the spinal cord.
+Spondylolisthesis is the condition where a bone in the spinal vertebra slides forward or backward to another spinal vertebra causing issues such as blockage of the nerve or the spinal cord.

 What is Spondylolisthesis?